 This article contains spoilers for Glass Onion: A Knives Out Mystery

-Glass Onion: A Knives Out Mystery is streaming on Netflix.
+Glass Onion: A Knives Out Mystery is available to stream on Netflix.